washingtonyachtclub/documents/WYC_By-Laws.md

 A Windsurf Chief must hold a Windsurf Skipper rating and a Windsurf Badge – Level 1.
 A Windsurf Captain Chief must hold a Windsurf Captain rating, a Windsurf Badge – Level 1, a Gorge Windsurf Badge, and a Power Gybe Badge.
 Both must be familiar with: undertaking a risk assessment of the environment and providing a safety-related chalk talk before supervising windsurfers on the water; Club supervision/teaching boundaries and rescue policies; different methods for preventing windsurfers from entering dangerous situations; explaining and demonstrating members windsurfing out of dangerous situations; rescuing windsurfers from dangerous situations; using a stand-up paddleboard; and calling emergency services or for outside help.

 ### Appointment
-For Dinghy and Sailboard Fleets, it is recommended that an existing Designated Chief for the relevant fleet endorse the apointee.
+For Dinghy and Sailboard Fleets, it is recommended that an existing Designated Chief for the relevant fleet endorse the appointee.
 For Whaler or Keelboat Designation, this endorsement is required.

 To receive the Windsurf Captain Chief Designation, the sailor must have a Captain rating, be given approval for appointment by one or more existing Windsurf Captain Chiefs, and be considered for appointment by the Executive Council.